anukat2015/DrEWE/README.md

 ### [Drools-DrEWE](https://github.com/carloscrespog/DrEWE/tree/master/Drools)

 This is the module in charge of processing events and ordering actions.
-It consists in two different rule engines that work together: the Drools-based engine and the SPIN-based engine.
+It consists of two different rule engines that work together: the Drools-based engine and the SPIN-based engine.
 Each of them has a purpose and a reason to be here in DrEWE:

 The Drools engine is a well known rule engine that provides Complex Event Processing thanks to its Fusion module.
 Although, once deployed this module comes with a software that automatically retrieve the data inside GSN and push it into Drools as timed events, enabling us to use all the powerful CEP features.